Skydt90/Python_web_crawler/README.md

 # Python Web Crawler

 This repository contains the source code for my exam project in the python elective at KEA's computer science course.
 See project description and install instructions below.

-**Code Authors:** Christian Skydt & Jakob Wulff
+**Programmers:** Christian Skydt & Jakob Wulff

 ## Project Description